9 amazing free things to do in Santa Cruz Galapagos and other tips

 From Av.
 Baltra, the main road, walking towards the ocean, take the Binford Charles, on your right (you will see a sign to Tortuga Bay) keep walking and climb up some stairs until you reach a little office where you will see signs about Tortuga Bay and how to respect the environment (read them, it’s important).

-Here a beautiful man-made path among local vegetation and friendly birds will take you to the beach after 2.5km (about 1,5 mile).
-It’s a mild pleasant walk, not a hike, so no worries.
+Here, a beautiful man-made path among local vegetation and friendly birds will take you to the beach after 2.5km (about 1,5 miles).
+It’s a mild, pleasant walk, not a hike, so no worries.

 In the first bay, you cannot swim unless you are with a surfboard and know how to use it.

 However, you will be fascinated by the hundreds of iguanas walking freely along the shore and the red and blue crabs playing hide and seek on the volcanic rocks scattered along the bay.
-You might be able to see a great blue heron, with her beautiful fancy grey feather around its neck.
+You might be able to see a great blue heron, with its beautiful, fancy grey feathers around its neck.

-If you continue to walk on your right, you will get to another beautiful bay where you can lay down at the shades of the mangroves and other plants and take a swim in the calm waters.
+If you continue to walk to the right, you will get to another beautiful bay where you can lie down in the shade of the mangroves and other plants and take a swim in the calm waters.
 In the water, watch your feet as stingrays tend to hang out right by the shore.

 You can also spot baby sharks and blue-footed boobies patrolling the skies or just posing on the rocks along the bay.

-This is a beautiful place to spend one day but if you don’t have a lot of time and you are on a rush to visit as much as you can you can just go for one morning and use the afternoon for another trip.
+This is a beautiful place to spend a day, but if you don’t have a lot of time and are in a rush to visit as much as possible, you can just go for one morning and use the afternoon for another trip.

-Unfortunately, the beach closes at 5, and you are taken away from amazing sunset views!
+Unfortunately, the beach closes at 5, and you miss out on amazing sunset views!
 Bummer!
-But if you stay until the very end, you might see the sky starting to dress up with pinkish and yellow colors preparing for the end of the day.
+But if you stay until the very end, you might see the sky starting to dress up with pinkish and yellow colors, preparing for the end of the day.

 Opening hours: 6 am to 5 pm